LucasRDDalMas/my-instagram-ui-clone/README.md

 # My Instagram UI Clone - WIP
 Instagram interface clone made with React JS for study purposes.
+This is a work in progress, many things and practices will be updated.

 ## Requirements
 * node.js: <http://nodejs.org>